OSGeo/gdal/doc/source/drivers/vector/oapif.rst

 and expect spatial filters, in the "GIS-friendly" order, with longitude/easting first (X component), latitude/northing second (Y component), potentially overriding the axis order of the authority.

+The CRS of layers can also be controlled with the CRS or PREFERRED_CRS open options documented below.

 Open options
 ------------